svnoak/Open-Labs-HTML-CSS/README.md

 ## Content
 This repo does not contain the original files, only the finished excercises<br>
 You will find explanations for all excercises within the .html and .css files themselves as comments

+## Questions

+I am not here to answer any questions, check out Google and come to the Open Labs :)